statisticelle/sim-gwinp/README.md

 # sim-gwinp
-Simulation study of global win probability for cluster randomized trials
+Simulation study of global win probability for cluster randomized trials with multiple endpoints of different types